Symmetric spectrum

 is equivariant with respect to $\Sigma_p \times \Sigma_n$.
 A morphism between symmetric spectra is a morphism of spectra that is equivariant with respect to the actions of symmetric groups.

 The technical advantage of the category $\mathcal{S}p^\Sigma$ of symmetric spectra is that it has a closed symmetric monoidal structure (with respect to smash product).
 It is also a simplicial model category.
 A symmetric ring spectrum is a monoid in $\mathcal{S}p^\Sigma$; if the monoid is commutative, it's a commutative ring spectrum.
-The possibility of this definition of "ring spectrum" was one of motivations behind the category.
+The possibility of this definition of "ring spectrum" was one of the motivations behind the category.

 A similar technical goal is also achieved by May's theory of S-modules, a competing theory.